faustic/fauces/doc/dev/reference_targets/README.md

 ## Reference targets

-In the context of this project, a target is a set of choices for adapting our C++ implementation to a particular CPU and environment.
+In the context of this project, a target is a set of choices for adapting our C++ implementation to a particular architecture and platform.
 We designate four targets as reference targets: one just virtual and the other three based on real CPUs:

 * Virtual target
 * 64-bit reference target